dmbarbour/glas/docs/GlasApps.md

 * `sys.refl.txn.node() : NodeRef` - return a reference to the node where the current transaction started.
 NodeRef is a runtime-scoped type.
 * `sys.refl.node.name(NodeRef) : Name` - stable name for a node, name is a short text.

 Observing node allows for an application to vary its behavior based on where a transaction runs, e.g. to select different vars for storage.

 Observing the starting node has consequences!
 A runtime might discover that a transaction started on node A would be better initiated on node B. Normally, we cancel the transaction on node A and let B handle it.
 However, after observing that we started on node A, we instead *migrate* to node B. With optimizations, we can skip the migration step and run the transaction on node B directly, but *only while connected to node A*.
-Thus, carelessly observing the node results in a system more vulnerable to disruption, but this can also be useful to help detect disruption.
+Thus, carelessly observing the node results in a system more vulnerable to disruption.
+Observing *after* a node is determined for other reasons (such as FFI usage) avoids this issue.

 ## Securing Applications